 Along with the beauty of this kind of cool-toned ombre, comes the maintenance to keep it.
 Contreras suggests, “Olaplex is a must.
 We want to keep the integrity of the hair at all times!
 You’re looking at a standing appointment for every 6-8 weeks to touch up the roots.”

 Lived-In Brunette to Blonde Hair Ombre

-These long tresses have a gorgeous natural darker to lighter look, where it’s brown at the roots with light blonde ombré tips.
+These medium-to-long tresses have a gorgeous natural darker to lighter look, where it’s brown at the roots with light blonde ombré tips.
 Add loose beachy waves to emphasize the ombre effect very well.

 Dark Roots to Silver Locks

 Here’s a dark roots to silver ombre created by Virginia-based stylist Chelsea Redman.

 “When you think about ombré, it’s hard to imagine using silver in the mix, but when done pristinely, can produce such a refined shade.
 The colors selected definitely define how the look will come out and this one counters natural brown with an almost ashy, shiny silver,” Redman describes.

 This is a black cherry ombré.
 “I love how the rich, black melts into vibrant red tones,” states the look creator from Michigan, Christa Kirby.

 Redken was used to achieve this look.
 When doing reds, Kirby loves using two different tones to show the dimension between cool and warm reds.